 What we should know is that, unlike most activity monitors, the Polar V800 does not show any information on screen.
 No steps, no distance covered, just a bar that is completed as we go along.
 To see the details we must synchronize it, either with the computer or with the mobile (if you have an iPhone, if you use another platform, at the moment only with the computer).
 And then we can know all the details of the activity.

 It estimates steps taken, distance and calories consumed.
 And if you leave your watch on at night while you sleep, it will also analyze the quality of your sleep (yes, I have to sleep more).
 In case you stay more than 1 hour without moving (for example, sitting at a table in the office), it will write down an inactivity alert.
 But strangely enough, you don't receive any kind of notification on the watch to warn you, it only tells you when it is time to synchronize, thus losing all the purpose that this function has.
 Polar says that it will come in a future update, but I think that is an important aspect that should be present from the beginning, and that is not very complicated to implement.

 This activity is also shown in a 24h graph.
-In the lower part the total hours according to which activity, and in the "doughnut" it divides the activity according to the hours of the day.
-In my opinion, reviewing yesterday's activity, it fits quite well with the schedule and agrees with what I did throughout the day.
+At the bottom the total hours in each activity, and in the "donut" it divides the activity according to the hours of the day.
+In my opinion, reviewing yesterday's activity, it fits quite well with the schedules and agrees with what I did during the day.
 This is what you can see directly on the website of Polar Flow.

 In the iPhone application, it displays information in a very similar way.

 Polar 1.2 Update